NeuroTechX/ntx_slack_archive/devices.md

  >alexandre.barachant: Unless I'm mistaken, WiFi offers and throughput 2 or 3 order of magnitudes above what is required by 32x1k EEG...
 And if you use TCP, you don't need to worry about reliabilty.
 Witg WiFi you are good to go for a while.
 How about battery consumption?

+8/17/2017 1:05 AM

+ **fred-simard** :

+ >aj: Unless you refer to BLE, Smarting does 24 chan at 500hz over bluetooth classic.
+I don't know if they compress the data, but they stream over RFCOMM